Chapter 3 Graphing and describing variables

 3.2.1 Bar graphing a nominal variable

 A nominal variable is a variable where the magnitude of differences between the values does not give us any information, and the possible values can be listed in any order without confusing us.
 R does not have a single way to represent nominal variables, but on the three datasets that I have uploaded for this book I have classified the nominal variables as character variables.
-R sometimes abbreviates this .
-If you type this into the console:
+R sometimes abbreviates this as <chr>.
+If you type this into the Console:

-you can see that several of the variables in the ANES dataset are classified as characters, including “marital,” “military”, and “lgbtq”.
+you can see that several of the variables in the ANES dataset are classified as characters, including “marital,” “mil”, and “race”.

 If you ever want to know how R has classified a variable, you can us the class() command.
 For example, if you type